gla-rad/iala_ms2_maritime_service/source/guideline/introduction.md

 As specified in [@cite:imo-msc-1-circ1610-rev1-2024], the MS-2 – Aids to Navigation Service describes the provision of AtoN deployed to enhance the safety of navigation.
 AIS Application Specific Messages (AIS-ASM) are not included in the description of the MS.

 IALA defines an AtoN as any device, system or service, external to vessels, designed and operated to enhance the safe and efficient navigation of individual vessels and/or vessel traffic.
-The IMO definition of the MS-2 – Aids to Navigation Service includes any Positioning, Navigation and Timing (PNT) services, while Vessel Traffic Services (VTS) are considered separately in [@cite:imo-msc-1-circ1610-rev1-2024].
+For the purpose of the Organization this definition includes Vessel Traffic Services (VTS)[@cite:iala-convention-article-2].
+The IMO definition of the MS-2 – Aids to Navigation Service includes any Positioning, Navigation and Timing (PNT) services, while VTS are considered separately in [@cite:imo-msc-1-circ1610-rev1-2024].
 In the question of PNT, the physical AtoN infrastructure is seen as an integral part, as it cannot be spoofed or jammed.
-In addition, AtoN structures can be utilised to measure the integrity of PNT information.
+In addition, AtoN structures can be utilized to measure the integrity of PNT information.
 As such, PNT will be considered in this document as well.

 ### AtoN Information Flow {#sec:introduction_aton_info_flow}

 This maritime service specification document describes the high-level flow of AtoN information between a service provider and the end-users of such a service.
-In most cases, the service provider is an AtoN Authority, while the end-users include both shoreside authorities/organisations and mariners, which may (or may not) need to display the data onto a type-approved Electronic Chart Display and Information System (ECDIS) or any other Electronic Chart System (ECS) in general.
+In most cases, the service provider is an AtoN Authority, while the end-users include both shoreside authorities/organizations and mariners, which may (or may not) need to display the data onto a type-approved Electronic Chart Display and Information System (ECDIS) or any other Electronic Chart System (ECS) in general.
 These relationships are illustrated in the information flow diagram of [@fig:aton-information-flow].
 Please note that this diagram is just the representation of a typical envisioned environment, and other variations may also be established.

 ![Figure 1: AtoN Information Flow](../../resources/AtoNInfoDistribution.png){#fig:aton-information-flow}